Iniesta puts April 30 deadline on Barcelona future

-Barcelona great Andres Iniesta has said will reach a decision on his future by the end of April.
+Barcelona great Andres Iniesta will reach a decision on his future by the end of next month.

 Iniesta returned from a hamstring injury to help Barca to a 3-0 win over Chelsea at Camp Nou on Wednesday, with Lionel Messi's brace inspiring a 4-1 aggregate triumph in the last-16 tie.